Tired-Fox/phml/README.md

 ## Overview

-The idea behind phml is to replicate the functionality of some javascript frameworks like ReactJS, VueJS, AstroJS, etc...
-All of these frameworks allow the user to inject javascript in some way.
-Most of the time you can inject javascript data into html using brackets.
-A lot of the frameworks also have custom attributes on elements for conditional rendering.

-phml strives to do similar things, However, the nuance here is that phml uses python.
-There is a new html element that is reserved for phml.
-This element is the `<python>` element.
-It means to replicate the purpose of the `<script>` element.
-On top of this there are smaller blocks that use brackets that expect the expression to return some sort of value.
-Finally, there are custom attributes. `py-if`, `py-elif`, and `py-else` are reserved for conditional rendering.
-All attributes prefixed with `py-` will have their value evaluated as python.
-More details on each of these topics is described below.
+The idea behind the creation of Python in Hypertext Markup Language (phml), is to allow for web page generation with direct access to python.
+This language pulls directly from frameworks like VueJS.
+There is conditional rendering, components, python elements, inline/embedded python blocks, and much more.
+Now let’s dive into more about this language.

 Let's start with the new `python` element.
 Python is a whitespace language.
-As such phml has the challenge of maintaining the indentation in a appropriate way.
-With this in phml, you can have as much leading whitespace as you want as long as the indentation is consistent.
-This means that indentation is based of the first lines offset.
+As such phml has the challenge of maintaining the indentation in an appropriate way.
+With phml, I have made the decision to allow you to have as much leading whitespace as you want as long as the indentation is consistent.
+This means that indentation is based on the first lines offset.
 Take this phml example:

 ```python
 <python>